We provide money management and budgeting tools to financial professionals and their clients using web based software and mobile applications.

 We do not need to collect sensitive information about you and we will not do so unless we are required to do so by law or unless you provide consent.
 Sensitive information includes information about your race or ethnicity, political opinions, religious beliefs, criminal record, sexual information, health or biometric information.
 We will not collect your tax file number.

-We will not destroy or de-identify any personal information that is provided to us.
+We will not destroy or de-identify any personal information that is provided to us until a valid request to delete or cancel your account is received.

 How we collect your personal information